Let Your Voice Be Heard. Send Us Your Article For Publishing. Click Here For More Information.

-Last year, Prince Kassim Nakibinge attacked Archbishop Lwanga after the latter made some comments on Islamic banking.
+Prince Kassim Nakibinge attacked Archbishop Lwanga (RIP) after the latter made some comments on Islamic banking.

-Instead of attacking Archbishop Lwanga on Islamic banking, I think Nakibinge should focus his energies on the government.
+Instead of attacking Archbishop Lwanga on Islamic banking, I think Nakibinge should have focused his energies on the government.

 The largest Islamic banks are located in the countries of the Gulf Cooperation Council (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates).